bender-labs/wrap-website/docs/governance.md

 The Wrap Board is a set of invested Wrap Community Members that share a vision of success for the Wrap Protocol.
 These members are elected by the Bender Labs Team and invited to be added to a sub-community known as the Wrap Board Committee.
 Specifically, a Discord channel  will be created to hold discussions internal to the committee.
 The members of the Wrap Board are a select few meant to represent the larger Wrap Community as well as their own personal voice.

 #### What are the objectives of the Wrap Board?
-The primary goal of the Wrap Board is to bring proposals brought up by the community on Homebase to integration.\
+The primary goal of the Wrap Board is to bring proposals brought up by the community on Homebase to integration.
 The Wrap Board will provide an implementation structure for the self-governance of the WrapProtocol by Wrap stakeholders.

 #### Wrap Board Voting Process
-The Wrap Board will come together in the form of a systemized voting process to pass community proposals to be integrated.\
+The Wrap Board will come together in the form of a systemized voting process to pass community proposals to be integrated.

-Following a Tezos Homebase voting cycle, on a weekly basis
+Following a Tezos Homebase voting cycle, on a weekly basis:

 * Wrap Board Members will begin their voting cycle and vote to elect the proposal(s) supported during the previous Tezos Homebase voting cycle they would like to see implemented to amend the Wrap Protocol.